-With Chinese citizens’ rise in consumption and increase of their purchasing power, more and more people (especially the younger generation) are buying products from foreign brands.
-On the other hand, the Chinese population’s lifestyle has also changed over the years, with people that are more concerned about their health and appearance.
+With Chinese citizens’ rise in consumption and increase in their purchasing power, more and more people (especially the younger generation) are buying products from foreign brands.
+On the other hand, the Chinese population’s lifestyle has also changed over the years, with people being more concerned about their health and appearance.
 Thanks to this phenomenon, the sportswear industry was able to emerge, at the profit of foreign brands.
 Thus, China is a promising market for sports brands that want to attract a wide audience as well as expand their activities.
 In this article, we are going to give some tips and advice on how to market your sports brand in China.

 The sports industry in China

 The sports market is now just at the beginning stage.
 With more money and time, Chinese citizens are going to spend more time doing sports activities, thus contributing to the success of sports brands.
 According to China’s General Administration of Sports, more than 40% of the Chinese population will practice sports activities regularly by the end of 2021, representing 680 million people.

 This statistic shows the retail sales of sportswear in China from 2014 to 2019.
 In 2019, the sales revenue of sports apparel had reached around 316.6 billion yuan in China.Data by statista

 In China, one of the biggest trends of the moment is undoubtedly the sports & fitness center market.
 Investments in individual equipment and fitness center membership cards are breaking records since the slogan in China seems to be “A healthy mind in a healthy body”.
 A report from the General Administration of Sport of China shows that even though the majority of the Chinese population wants to do sports regularly, only one-third of them are doing it.
 Also, sports goods have now become the sixth expense for a Chinese family.